now browsing by month

 The real issue of the controversy is about the character of God.
 And the controversy is not between God and Satan per se; it is between Christ and Satan over the character of God.
 “Michael and his angels fought against the dragon; and the dragon fought and his angels” (Rev. 12:7).
 Further, the weapons of our warfare are not physical weapons.
 As we are told:

-Satan is described as the “god of this world” and his purpose to deceive is described as follows: “In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.”
+Having usurped the dominion that God originally gave to Adam, Satan is now described as the “god of this world” and his purpose to deceive is described as follows: “In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.”
 (2 Cor.
 4:4).

 Sifting truth from error

 How do we sift out the puzzle pieces that do not belong to the picture and retain those pieces that belong?
 By having an idea of what the overall picture looks like.
 If, for example, you are fitting up a puzzle that forms a picture of green trees and the blue sky in the background, then you can remove from the table the red and purple pieces that clearly do not belong.
-Of course, the closer the erroneous pieces look like the correct pieces, the more effort and diligence has to be applied to differentiate.
-Jesus said that deception will be so strong in the last days that “if it were possible, they shall deceive the very elect.”
-(Matt.
-24:24).
+Of course, the closer the erroneous pieces look like the correct pieces, the more effort and diligence must be applied to differentiate.

 The overall picture

-The overall picture is provided by information about the fall of Lucifer from heaven; his enticing Adam and Eve to sin against God; God’s Son coming to earth to win back the hearts and minds of human beings by revealing the truth about God to us; Satan being exposed by his stirring up the multitude to kill the innocent Son of God; Christ being raised from the dead and representing before God and the angels, by virtue of our repentance, the fact that some of us were only deceived and not genuinely rebellious; and Christ returning to earth to reclaim this territory from Satan and resurrecting those who died in a state of acceptance of the truth, while translating those who are alive and faithful.
+The overall picture is provided by the following sequence of activities: first, the fall of Lucifer from heaven; then, his enticing Adam and Eve to sin against God; next, God’s Son coming to earth to win back the hearts and minds of human beings by revealing the truth about God to us; after that, Satan being exposed by his stirring up the multitude to kill the innocent Son of God; subsequently, Christ being raised from the dead by His Father and, as our Advocate, pleading our case before God and the angels, by His own merits as the Faithful Witness and by virtue of our repentance, making the case for the repentant sinner that we were only deceived and not genuinely rebellious.
+Christ will then return to earth to reclaim this territory from Satan and resurrect those who died in a state of acceptance of the truth, changing to immortality those who are alive and faithful and taking all the faithful to heaven for a thousand years.
+God will then re-create the earth, making it a paradise again for all the faithful to live forever.
 This is the framework that allows us to sift out the erroneous ideas that Satan throws in our way to deceive us.

 Today, many professed Christians are saying that all we need to do is just accept Jesus.
-You don’t have to consider anything else.
+You do not have to consider anything else.
 To them, keeping the commandments of God is legalism.
 But that is contrary to what Jesus said.
-Its all a part of Satan’s efforts to create confusion.
-Remember, its an information war.
+Remember, it is an information war, and we must be vigilant so that we might not be deceived.
 May the Lord help us to align ourselves under His banner so that when Christ returns, we will be among those who would have accepted Christ and His revelation of the truth about God, and be faithfully keeping His commandments.

 “He that hath ears to hear, let him hear” (Matt.
 11:15).